BestTimesToVisit.com Logo

 money

-Embrace the 'Vipps' culture!
-This mobile payment app is ubiquitous in Norway for everything from splitting restaurant bills with friends to paying for parking.
-It's incredibly convenient, so download it and link your card before you go – it'll save you fumbling for cash or dealing with foreign transaction fees.
+Embrace the 'Vipps' culture for easy payments!
+This mobile payment app is ubiquitous in Norway, used for everything from splitting restaurant bills with friends to paying for parking.
+It's incredibly convenient and often preferred over cash or even credit cards for smaller transactions.

 transport